 How much do fibroids shrink after UFE?

 Fibroids shrink by 40% to 75% in the first 6 months after UFE, and continue to shrink over longer periods of time.
 This reduction in fibroid size causes the uterus to shrink by 26% to 59%,³ which is why UFE is effective in alleviating fibroid symptoms.

-How long does it take for fibroids to shrink after embolization?
+How long does it take fibroids to shrink after UFE?